International engagement is a key focus for Victoria University (VU), and by 2020 the University strives to be recognised around the world for its:

 - providing research and study opportunities in Australia and overseas.

 In partnership with the University of International Business and Economics, VU established the Victoria Business Confucius Institute (VBCI) in 2016.

 The Institute aims to help VU students, academics and Melbourne-based business communities to learn the Chinese language and foster greater understanding of the business culture in China.

-Its primary focus at VU is Chinese business culture and business language teaching; the VBCI will also host a number of events to promote wider Chinese culture, most of which will be open to the general public.
+Its primary focus at VU is Chinese business culture and business language teaching; the VBCI also hosts a number of events to promote wider Chinese culture, most of which are open to the general public.

 Our strength in ERP also translates into our research, with research undertaken in related fields including business intelligence and supply chain management.